-Adverse drug reaction: contrary to an adverse reaction, is characterized by the suspicion of a causal relationship between the medicine and the occurrence, i.e. judged as being at least possibly related to treatment by the reporting or a reviewing health professional.
+Adverse Drug Reaction (ADR): A noxious and unintended response to a pharmaceutical product.
+Contrary to an adverse reaction, an ADR is characterized by the suspicion of a causal relationship between the medicine and the occurrence, i.e. judged as being at least possibly related to treatment by the reporting or a reviewing health professional.